 As we have evolved the Porcelain manufacturing process (detailed below), we have invested more handcraftsmanship than initially assumed.
 This has come at a cost to Shapeways, warranting a review of our Porcelain pricing.
-To enable us to continue to offer what we believe, and hope that you will agree, is a truly special product, we have set the pricing of our Porcelain to a market-competitive $15 per part and $0.13 per cm2 (surface area).
 We appreciate that any price increase will generate some disappointment.
 Having said that, this price will allow us to continue to make this truly special product available to our entire community.

 We’re currently updating all models, a process that will take until Monday.
 If you’re a shop owner, make sure to revisit your model pricing on Monday.
 Once the base prices have changed, you’ll need to assess and adjust your markups.
 This price increase will not be reflected in the cost of your items to shoppers, which will remain the same — unless the new price of an item exceeds its markup.
 If that is the case, your markup will need to be reestablished.